 People can feel like they’re drowning around that time, surrounded by professionals who are trying to fit your child into a mainstream society, to fix them.
 I want to be there to let people know that it’s not about what your child can’t do, there are plenty of things that they can.

 Keeping it all inside doesn’t do anything for your emotional wellbeing.
 Talking about your situation is going to help in the long run and it’ll help you get the support that you actually need as an individual.

 Navigate will be able to give people the information that they need to move forward.
 When you have a disabled child, you have to manage it.
 There’s nobody else going to come in and do that for you.
-So, if somebody gives you those tools, and those things that make it that little bit easier, you’re half way there.
-I think that that’s really important to teach those parents, that, okay, I can’t do all of these things for you, but I can show you where to go and what to do.
-I think that that’s what the invaluable bit of this service will be.
+So, if somebody gives you those tools, and those things that make it that bit easier, you’re half way there.
+I think that it’s really important to teach those parents, that, okay, I can’t do all of these things for you, but I can show you where to go and what to do.
+I think that’s what the invaluable bit of this service will be.

 This is a service that has been very much needed for such a long period.
 There’s no support in place whatsoever.
 If Navigate wasn’t there, these parents wouldn’t have anybody to talk to.